orchestructure/awesome/README.md

 * [[Tool] Test Kitchen](https://kitchen.ci/) -- [@kitchenci](https://twitter.com/kitchenci) -- Generic Infrastructure test-harness framework

-* [Serverspec](http://serverspec.org/) -- [@mizzy](https://github.com/mizzy) -- Infrastructure test suite based off the Ruby test library rspec.
+* [[Tool] Serverspec](http://serverspec.org/) -- [@mizzy](https://github.com/mizzy) -- Infrastructure test suite based off the Ruby test library rspec.
 It requires no agent and can be used with any Configuration Management tool.

-* [Inspec](https://www.inspec.io/) -- [@Chef](https://twitter.com/chef) -- Similar to serverspec, but more easily extendable and built in support for compliance style checks
+* [[Tool] Inspec](https://www.inspec.io/) -- [@Chef](https://twitter.com/chef) -- Similar to serverspec, but more easily extendable and built in support for compliance style checks

 ---